timcharper/homebridge-vivint/README.md

 This plugin supports installation and changing settings (for `config.js`) via the popular [Config UI X plugin](https://github.com/oznu/homebridge-config-ui-x) (recommended for easiest usage).

 After entering your name and password (and possibly a MFA code) in the Plugin Settings a Vivint Refresh Token will be automatically poplulated.
-Click Save then Restart Homebridge to connect.
+Depending on your Vivint user settings, your MFA code may come from your authenticator app or it will be sent to you via SMS or email.
+When done, click Save then Restart Homebridge to connect.

 Ensure you are running Node v10.17.0 or higher (this version is required by Homebridge v1.0.0).
 You can check by using `node -v`.